FelixEcker/libfwbt/README.md

 fixed width binary table library.

 ## Introduction
-The fbtw format is a simple file format intially created to store a large table of corresponding SHA-256 checksums.
+The fwbt format is a simple file format intially created to store a large table of corresponding SHA-256 checksums.
 To make it usable for different things, the width of the key column and value column is adjustable per file.